Best HRIS Systems for 2025: Top Platforms for Payroll & EOR

 Your Existing Tech Stack

 Look for an HRIS that integrates with the tools you already use.
-While an all-in-one platform can reduce the need for many integrations, seamless connections to your accounting software or applicant tracking system (ATS) are still valuable.
+While an all in one platform can reduce the need for many integrations, seamless connections to your accounting software or applicant tracking system (ATS) are still valuable.

 Global and Compliance Considerations (for Distributed or International Teams)

 Hiring internationally opens up a world of talent, but it also introduces significant complexity.
 Each country has its own unique labor laws, tax requirements, and statutory benefits.
 Managing this manually is a massive burden and a huge compliance risk.
-For a country-specific overview, see our guide to hiring employees vs. contractors in India.
+For a country specific overview, see our guide to hiring employees vs. contractors in India.

 This is where a global first HRIS becomes essential.
 Look for a platform that offers:

-Employer of Record (EOR): Allows you to hire full time employees in countries where you don’t have a legal entity.
+- Employer of Record (EOR): Allows you to hire full time employees in countries where you don’t have a legal entity.
 The EOR provider handles local payroll, taxes, benefits, and compliance on your behalf.

-Contractor Management: Simplifies onboarding, payments, and compliance for international contractors, ensuring they are paid reliably in their local currency.
+- Contractor Management: Simplifies onboarding, payments, and compliance for international contractors, ensuring they are paid reliably in their local currency.

-Unified Global Payroll: A system that lets you pay US employees and international team members from a single dashboard, with one invoice.
+- Unified Global Payroll: A system that lets you pay US employees and international team members from a single dashboard, with one invoice.

 Choosing one of the best hris systems with built in global capabilities can accelerate your international expansion by months and save you tens of thousands in legal fees.